Joe Browne

-Joseph Thomas Browne (born March 6, 1947) ended a 50-year career at the National Football League office on March 31, 2016, as the longest-serving employee ever in that office.
+Joseph Thomas Browne (born March 6, 1947) is an American former National Football League (NFL) executive.
+At the time of his retirement, he was the longest-tenured employee in NFL history, with a career spanning over 50 years.

 After his retirement, Browne was honored twice by the Pro Football Hall of Fame.
-He received the prestigious Ralph Hay Pioneer Award in August 2016.
-The Award is presented periodically by the Hall to a person who has made significant and innovative contributions to pro football.
-In 2022, Browne also was honored as a member of the Charter Class for the Hall’s new “Awards of Excellence” program.
-This award was given in recognition of outstanding contributions to pro football’s growth, safety, popularity and its overall success on the field and behind the scenes.
+He received the Ralph Hay Pioneer Award in August 2016.
+The award is presented by the Hall to a person who has made significant and innovative contributions to professional football.
+In 2022, Browne also was honored as a member of the charter class for the Hall’s new “Awards of Excellence” program.
+This award was given in recognition of outstanding contributions to professional football's growth, safety, popularity and its overall success on the field and behind the scenes.

 NFL employment

 Browne began his NFL work as a 17-year-old college intern in 1965.
-Nearing his NFL retirement, he told younger colleagues they should consider changing their career path every 50 years or so if for no other reason than to stay fresh.

 After serving on active duty in the United States Marine Corps, he became a full-time NFL employee in 1970 and was named to several key front office posts by then-commissioner Pete Rozelle during the next 20 years.

-Browne later was appointed the NFL's first-ever vice president by then-commissioner Paul Tagliabue in April, 1990.
+Browne later was appointed the NFL's first-ever vice president by then-commissioner Paul Tagliabue in April 1990.
 He was promoted to senior vice president in 1995 and executive vice president of communications & government affairs in 2002.

-Browne’s league-wide areas of responsibility during his career included NFL media relations, public affairs and community relations in North America and overseas.
-He also served as chief liaison for the NFL clubs in Congressional, military and government agency-related matters in Washington, D.C.

-Browne’s specific responsibilities included generating international publicity and media coverage for the annual Super Bowl, the most popular and most watched one-day sporting event in North America.
-He attended 50 straight Super Bowl games.
-Super Bowl Sunday has evolved into an unofficial winter holiday in the USA.
-The Super Bowl annually attracts more than 5,000 members of an international media corps and is televised to 175 countries and territories in 25 languages.

-Browne became senior advisor to Commissioner Roger Goodell in 2010.
-He spent his final NFL years in that position primarily working with the league’s 20,000-plus retired players.
-“We in the NFL are fortunate to have thousands of players who have become successful in their post playing careers,” Browne says.
-“We also have programs in place to help other alumni who may be struggling.”